Billy Bonds: Managerial career

 After Bonds retired as a player in 1988, West Ham manager John Lyall appointed him as youth coach.
 He unsuccessfully applied for the manager's post when Lyall left the club in July 1989 after West Ham had been relegated.
 However, when new manager Lou Macari resigned seven months later, Bonds was appointed manager in February 1990.
-In his first full season in charge, he took the club to promotion, when they finished as runner-up to Oldham Athletic in 1990-91 season, also reaching the semi-finals of the FA Cup where they lost to Nottingham Forest.
+In his first full season in charge, he took the club to promotion, when they finished as runners-up to Oldham Athletic in the 1990-91 season, also reaching the semi-finals of the FA Cup where they lost to Nottingham Forest.
 He was awarded a second testimonial in the same season.

-West Ham were relegated in the 1991–92 season in bottom place, but the board kept faith in Bonds and he led them to promotion the following season, when they finished as runner-up to Newcastle United.
+West Ham were relegated in the 1991–92 season in bottom place, but the board kept faith in Bonds and he led them to promotion the following season, when they finished as runners-up to Newcastle United.
 Bonds guided West Ham to a 13th-place finish in the 1993–94 Premier League.
 He resigned in August 1994, just before the new season began, when he was replaced by Harry Redknapp.
 He had spells in coaching at Queens Park Rangers and Reading before making a return to management with Millwall in May 1997.
 He managed 53 games before being sacked by the club the following year as they finished in the bottom half of Division Two.

+Death

+Bonds died on the morning of 30 November 2025, at the age of 79, following a long illness.